 But then again, she usually has healthy things like veggie sticks, and her favorite Thai pineapple and cherry tomatoes are high on the favorite list too.

 Olivia the Smoothie Master

 You can be sure, that she is right by my side when I am having a smoothie and smacking her lips as well.
 It must be her constant running around (whenever she isn't sleeping) that makes her so hungry.

-When I first started having smoothies years ago, they were mainly fruit and yogurt based.
-Nowadays, I can’t make a homemade smoothies without at least 1 vegetable.
+When I first started having smoothies years ago, they were mainly fruit and yogurt-based.
+Nowadays, I can't make a homemade smoothie without at least 1 vegetable.

-To my husband’s demise.
-He just can’t seem to get into green smoothies.
+To my husband's demise, unfortunately.
+He just can't seem to get into green smoothies.

 So today's tropical carrot smoothie creation was made with him in mind.
 Sweet Thai pineapple, with juicy mango and there's even a vegetable in it, but it isn't green!
 For myself I'll often throw in a handful of spinach (after pouring his serving).

 I can't even taste it, but just seeing it's green will keep Konrad from trying it.
 Does anyone have tips on how to convert a green smoothie non-believer?